eemeyer/simplicity/documentation/userguide/index.md

 Note: You can use any of the available [jQuery UI themes](http://jqueryui.com/themeroller/).

-Add the following block to the end of the `body` of the page.
+Add these external JavaScript references to the end of the `body` of the page.
 {% highlight html %}
 <script src="//ajax.googleapis.com/ajax/libs/jquery/{{site.jQueryRelease}}/jquery.min.js"></script>
 <script src="//ajax.googleapis.com/ajax/libs/jqueryui/{{site.jQueryUiRelease}}/jquery-ui.min.js"></script>
 <script src="//cdn.transparensee.com/simplicity/{{site.simplicityRelease}}/simplicity.min.js"></script>
 {% endhighlight %}

-Some widgets have extra dependencies.
+Note that some widgets have extra dependencies.
+You need to add `script` and `link` tags for them too.

 <dl>
     <dt><a href="http://benalman.com/projects/jquery-bbq-plugin/">jQuery BBQ plugin</a></dt>